 I am a moose hunter.
 15 years ago on a Friday night, the day before the hunting season, I was driving 110 kilometers per hour in Laurentide Park on my way back to Montreal.
 I was just nearing the top of a hill and a moose was also crossing, running.
 I hit the brakes hard, turned the wheel, and just barely avoided the moose.
 It was pure luck that no one else was coming the other way.
 It was just like a dream: it happened too quickly."

 Photo shows Petar Stoychev, history's most successful professional marathon swimmer who spent 11 summers driving around Québec.
-Copyright © 2013 by Open Water Swimming
+Copyright © 2013 by World Open Water Swimming Association

 Open Water Swimming Magazine